marektichy/trits-core/README.md

 # Trits Core

-The trits-core npm package contains the TritsGame class which implements <a href="http://trits.win/rules" target="_blank">The Trits game rules</a>.
+The trits-core npm package contains the TritsGame class which implements The Trits game rules.

 ## How to install